What is endpoint protection’s history?

-The first computer virus, as we think of them today, is considered to be Creeper from 1971, targeting mainframes.
-It was met with the first antivirus software (AV) created called Reaper.
+The first computer virus, as we think of them today, is considered to be Creeper from 1971.
+Creeper targeted mainframes and was met with the first antivirus software (AV) created called Reaper.
 Interestingly, Reaper was actually a computer worm meant to remove Creeper.

 Let’s fast forward to 1994, when AV-Test reported that there were 28,613 unique malware samples in their database, affirming that computer viruses were going to be an ongoing problem.
 With malware emerging as a threat, many commercial antivirus products we are familiar with today were brought to market in the 1990s.